 Til next time, know you are loved by the One who created you in His image.

 On the following pages, you’ll find the Spiritual Gifts Evaluation.
-Complete it to find out which Spiritual Gifts God may have given to you.
+Complete it to discover which Spiritual Gifts God may have given you.

-As you willingly accept your gifts from God, ask Him to reveal to you how He wants to use them to accomplish the special assignments He has for you to fulfil your purpose for His Kingdom on Earth.
+As you willingly accept your gifts from God, ask Him to reveal how He wants to use them to accomplish the special assignments He has for you to fulfill your purpose for His Kingdom on Earth.

 You may print out this evaluation for your own personal use or in a group setting but the evaluation is copyrighted as it’s been published in a book, so please don’t use it for any monetary gain such as asking a fee from others to use it or copying it into another book for publishing purposes.
 If you’re unsure if you can use it for a purpose other than those, please send me a short comment on my website and I’ll be happy to help.
 Helps – one of my gifts! 🙂